 This recipe is perfect to enjoy anytime of the year!
 However, they would be an extra special bar to share at cookie exchanges or holiday parties!

-These brownies are kind of like the Girl Scout Cookies, Thin Mints!
+These brownies are kind of like the Girl Scout Cookies, Thin Mints (just like my Chocolate Mint Cupcakes)!
 If you're looking for another delicious brownie recipe, I recommend my Samoa Brownies!
 They're fudgy brownies layered with coconut and chocolate caramel, just like the Girl Scout's Samoas or Caramel deLites!

 - All purpose flour

 - Unsweetened cocoa powder

 - Andes mints

 This recipe has not been tested with any substitutions or variations.
 If you do replace any ingredients, please let us know how they turned out in the comments below!

 - This recipe is made for a 9 inch square pan.
 For easy removal of the brownies, spray the pan with oil and then line two strips of parchment across each way.
 Once they've cooled, you can pull the brownies out in one piece by lifting the paper.

 - The batter should also fit in an 8x8 inch pan, but they'll be thicker and even more gooey!